Visual Arts

 It will take a total of 17 weeks

-Apply knowledge of key elements and principles in arts, crafts, or design to evaluate and judge the quality of creative outputs.
+Apply knowledge of elements and principles of arts, crafts, or design to evaluate the quality and effectiveness of creative projects.

 In-person study